blueturtleai/krita-stable-diffusion/README.md

    - **Features:** Currently only text2img and img2img are supported.
 As soon as stablehorde supports in-/out-painting, this will be available in the plugin too.

 ## FAQ
-**Why is generated image smaller than document?** Stable diffusion only generates image sizes which are a multiple of 64.
+**Why is the generated image smaller than the document?** Stable diffusion only generates image sizes which are a multiple of 64.
 This means, if your document has a size of 650x512, the generated image will have a size of 640x512.

 **Will In- and Out-Painting be supported?** Pretty likely everything will be supported.
 This depends on which features the stablehorde cluster supports.